Small Plates

 • There are no tickets or entry fees required anywhere and you are free to stop at one or more restaurants.
 Maybe you’ll manage to vist all venues listed on the map.

 However, please be patient.
-Some restaurants like Galleria are small.
-Galleria only has 16 covers and can accept 2-4 people at a time.
 If you can‘t be seated please try another restaurant then pop back.

-• Every restaurant shall be offering at least one vegetarian and vegan dish.
-This will ensure there’s lots of variety on offer.
+• Every restaurant shall be offering at least one vegetarian and vegan dish, and plenty more, so there’s lots of variety on offer.
 We aim to cater to as many people as possible so that everyone can enjoy delicious food during the event.
-We recommend that visitors contact each restaurant in advance if they have specific dietry requirements or chat to any of the restaurants when they arrive about the ingredients in their dishes.
+We recommend that visitors contact each restaurant in advance if they have specific dietary requirements or chat to any of the restaurants when they arrive about the ingredients in their dishes.
 Every restaurant will be happy to help with any questions.

 • The restaurants selected this year all offer a small plates menu relative in concept, opening times, quality and price to the other restaurants.